Attending an ALS clinic may be the single most important thing you can do to improve your quality of life.

 how to contact a clinic

-– When you call, you may reach the ALS clinic coordinator directly, or you may be routed to the hospital front desk.
-Ask for the ALS clinic, or the neurology department.
+– When you call, you may reach the ALS clinic coordinator directly.
+If you are routed to the hospital front desk, ask for the doctor, ALS clinic, or neurology department.

-– If you are unable to speak with the right person, check our listing to see if the clinic is affiliated with The ALS Association or Muscular Dystrophy Association.
-If so, contact that organization for assistance.
+– If you are unable to connect with the right person, try contacting your local ALS organization for assistance.

-– When you call, you may reach the ALS clinic coordinator directly, or you may be routed to the hospital front desk.
-Ask for the ALS clinic, or the neurology department.
+– When you call, you may reach the ALS clinic coordinator directly.
+If you are routed to the hospital front desk, ask for the doctor, ALS clinic, or neurology department.

-– If you are unable to speak with the right person, check our listing to see if the clinic is affiliated with The ALS Association or Muscular Dystrophy Association.
-If so, contact that organization for assistance.
+– If you are unable to connect with the right person, try contacting your local ALS organization for assistance.

 Questions to ask

 Every clinic is different.
-Some require a doctor's referral or proof of diagnosis before you can schedule an appointment.
 Most accept Medicare and Medicaid, though private insurance coverage will vary.
 Once you're talking with the person who schedules appointments for the ALS clinic, ask:

-– Do I need a doctor's referral or proof of diagnosis to schedule an appointment?
+– Do I need a doctor's referral or confirmed diagnosis to schedule an appointment?

-– Do you accept my insurance/Medicare/Medicaid?
+– Do you accept my private insurance/Medicare/Medicaid?

 – Do you have an estimate of what I might need to pay out of pocket?

-If you are concerned about cost, ask if there is any financial assistance available and talk with your local ALS organization.
+If you are concerned about cost, ask the ALS clinic or your local ALS organization if there is any financial assistance available.

-– Do I need a doctor's referral or proof of diagnosis to schedule an appointment?
+– Do I need a doctor's referral or confirmed diagnosis to schedule an appointment?

-– Do you accept my insurance/Medicare/Medicaid?
+– Do you accept my private insurance/Medicare/Medicaid?

 – Do you have an estimate of what I might need to pay out of pocket?

-If you are concerned about cost, ask if there is any financial assistance available and talk with your local ALS organization.
+If you are concerned about cost, ask the ALS clinic or your local ALS organization if there is any financial assistance available.

 Tips for a successful visit